 All meals will be provided and there will be beds (in shared rooms) for everyone.
 Participants are responsible for transportation to and from the event, although we will help coordinate ride shares and pickups from airports/train stations as needed.

 For 2019 Rendezvous instructor, speaker, and host bios, scroll down.
-You'll find our detailed GMC Rendezvous 2019 schedule on our registration page.

 Thank you to this our very generous 2019 Rendezvous sponsors and supporters!